How to Add Social Media Icons to an Email Signature

 If you connect with a complete stranger and immediately pitch them, you're doing it wrong.
 The most effective way to start a business conversation is to warm up your prospects before you ever click "connect."
 This is done by creating and engaging with content.

 You don't need to post every day, but a consistent flow of valuable content makes you a familiar face and establishes you as an expert.
 People are far more likely to accept a connection request from someone who has been sharing insightful tips on their feed for weeks.
 Your content does the initial "selling" for you by demonstrating your knowledge.
+Learn more about how to write effective LinkedIn posts to maximize your reach.

 This is the most powerful yet underutilized tactic on LinkedIn.
 Before you even send a connection request, follow your top prospects and spend a week engaging with their activity.
 Leave thoughtful, detailed comments on their posts (not just "great post!").
 A good comment adds to the conversation and shows you've read what they wrote.
 By the time you send a connection request, they'll already recognize your name.